ChadapaNgamchuen/dsi202_2025/Care-Every-Home/readme.md

 ###  Providing Feedback

-* As a past renter or donor,
+* As a User,
-* I want to leave feedback on my experience,
+* I want to give feedback so that I can help improve the service and share my         experience,
 * So that the service can continuously improve.

 ---